isaacrundev/nodejs-final/README.md

 Jsonwebtoken
 Mongodb
 Mongoose
 Nodemon

 ---

 The password field will be encrypted whenever it's being saved to the database

 ![Screenshot_20230220_094555](Screenshot_20230220_094555.png)

+---

+Problems I encountered:

+1. I tried to apply useState to monitor the changes of the posts and use useEffect when users enter the dashboard page and whenever the posts are updated.
+However, it falls into an infinite loop if I set the posts as the dependency. (./src/components/PostList, Line 7~20)

+2. I was going to apply useContext to save the login status (e.g. username, email, token) as a global state, but this time I chose local storage instead.